 With so much time being spent in our house, many of us are spending more time indulging in the finer things in life — namely, whatever liquor we’ve stocked up on.
 If you’re like some of us here at The Manual, that includes copious amounts of gin and now, days into quarantine, the fancy cocktail ingredients you may have stocked up on are most likely running out.
-Instead, it’s time to switch to basic mixers for your gin drinking pleasure.
+Instead, it’s time to switch to basic mixers for your essential gin cocktails.

 The joy of gin is that there are so many styles and botanical blends out there that you can find a flavor profile for just about any palate.
 That wide variety, too, means that you can utilize a number of different mixers for simple, delicious drinks.
 Below, we’ve pulled together the best mixers to stock up on for when you need a gin drink.